moonstar-x/twitter-today-is/README.md

 ## Requirements

-To install this bot you will need [Node.js](https://nodejs.org/en/) and a [Twitter Developer Account](https://developer.twitter.com/en).
+To install this bot you will need [Node.js](https://nodejs.org/en/), [git-lfs](https://github.com/git-lfs/git-lfs/wiki/Installation) to properly clone the repo with all the images in the `assets` folder, and a [Twitter Developer Account](https://developer.twitter.com/en).

 ## Installation